michalpytlos/quick-references/README.md

 # Linux - quick reference

-List of common linux commands, operators and shortcuts with descriptions.
+Linux commands, operators and shortcuts with descriptions.
 The list is not meant to be exhaustive but rather serve as a quick reference for the author.

 ## Table of contents
 - [Commands](#commands)